HR in Higher Education: 5 Fundamentals for Recruitment and Retention

-Attracting and retaining top talent should be a primary concern for organizations in every industry, but especially in higher education institutions.
-The impact a competent and happy faculty has on the student experience is exactly the same as how high-caliber employees and their experience with a company feed into customer satisfaction.
-And your institution’s reputation, and thereby its success, depends on how your students, alumni, and faculty feel (and talk) about it.
+Attracting and retaining top talent is a primary concern for organizations in every industry, but especially in higher education.
+Similar to how the employee experience has a direct effect on customer satisfaction, a competent and happy faculty significantly impacts the student experience.
+Your school’s reputation and success depend on how your students, alumni, and faculty feel (and talk) about their experience with your institution.

-Here are five significant HR trends that institutions are currently adopting in higher education to attract and keep talent.
-Look to these trending initiatives as you develop new recruitment and retention strategies:
+Here are five important HR trends higher education institutions are adopting to attract and keep talent.
+Combined with BambooHRⓇ, these trending initiatives can help you develop new recruitment and retention strategies.

-1. Hiring a Chief Human Resources Officer (CHRO)
+1. Hire a Chief Human Resources Officer (CHRO)

-The CHRO, or head of HR, often reports directly to the dean.
+The CHRO, or head of HR, often reports directly to the dean or provost.
 They are responsible for spearheading all strategic aspects of HR, including:

-Failing to address burnout, McClure predicted, would lead to institutions losing talent—not only during the pandemic, but even after conditions settled.
-This is especially true for entry-level positions in student affairs, where demoralization is often enough to convince someone to change careers.
+Failing to address employee burnout can lead to institutions losing talent, and according to a survey conducted by the American Psychological Association, 64% of faculty feel burned out.
+This is especially relevant for entry-level positions in student affairs, where demoralization is often enough to convince someone to change careers.
 Hiring a CHRO in higher education puts someone at the helm of staffing issues as they innovate incentives that improve retention, bolster recruitment efforts at large, and streamline hiring.

 How to Do It